hiAndrewQuinn/til/doing-is-normally-distributed-learning-is-log-normal.md

-Needless to say, it is almost never the case that in software development you know all or even most of the technical hurdles you will face in the processs of development.
+Needless to say, it is almost never the case that in software development you know all or even most of the technical hurdles you will face in the process of development.
 An
 [efficient markets hypothesis](https://en.wikipedia.org/wiki/Efficient-market_hypothesis)
 fanboy might say "If anyone already knew how to do it, it would